 Tyora is a wizard from Rangforce and guardian of the largest temple in the world.
 It is hinted that she used to be very close to Ifter years ago.
 Tyora is the long-range character, shooting huge waves of magic energy from her staff that does a lot of damage.
 While her close range attacks are weak, they are at least quick, allowing for easy hit and run tactics.
 Tyora’s exclusive magic is Summons, which summons a random creature depending on the level to jump in, hit whatever is in its path, and run away.
 For such a cool looking spell, it’s actually not very good, unlike Phoenix and Nightmare.

 Though there’s nothing quite like Sol Divide out there – the closest comparison is Lords of Thunder, but outside of the whole “floating guys in a horizontal shooter with melee attacks”, they’re nothing alike.
 In its efforts to stand out, though, it ends up stumbling quite a bit.
 For starters, it’s incredibly disjointed.
 Each stage is remarkably brief, and it really just feels like you’re flying a few feet, maybe fighting a boss, then moving onward.
 As typical of Psikyo games, there are multiple routes through the game, at least, as each character starts on different stages, and can choose between other levels on a map screen.
 To make up for the very short quest, there’s a second loop where last three levels were all fused together into one long, mega level.
 You also cannot credit feed through the last stage.
-Strangely, there is no score keeping in the arcade version, which is strange.
+Strangely, there is no score keeping in the arcade version.

 It’s also an incredibly ugly game.
 Psikyo’s games never pushed any graphical envelopes, but they were always at least competent.
 Sol Divide tries to be progressive by utilizing CG rendered graphics, but everything looks dark, blurry, and washed out.
 The only saving grace are the impressive bosses, which are large enough that you can properly make out the details, and are well animated to boot.